Joseph-33/GraspTools/README.md

 ## Configuration CSF counter (conf_collector.sh)

-Uses the rcsfpreview program developed in https://github.com/Joseph-33/Grasp that will estimate the number of CSFs by generating CSFs but not saving them to file.
+Uses the rcsfpreview program developed in https://github.com/Joseph-33/Grasp that will estimate the number of CSFs by generating CSFs but not combining or saving them to file.
 Useful for rough estimates of extremely large expansions.